 Windy Row Needs Qualified Instructors

-Each year, Windy Row serves 20 to 25 children and trains as many as six tutors in the Orton-Gillingham instructional method.
+Each year, Windy Row trains as many as eight tutors in the Orton-Gillingham instructional method.

 There is no charge to the tutors for this training.
 Our training program ensures qualified instructors for our center and also helps to spread this effective instructional approach more widely.